Karmaveer Bhaurao Patil College

-The college offers 3 year Bachelor's and 2 year master's degrees in the fields of Arts, Science, and Commerce.
+The college offers 3 year Bachelor's and 2 year master's degrees in the fields of Arts - Psychology, english, geography, geoinformatics, economics.
+In Science- Chemistry, physics, Mathematics, Microbiology, biotechnology, technology, and commerce.
+It also offers professional courses like Information Technology (IT), Computer Science (CS), Data Science, PG Diploma in Medical Lab Technology, Bachelor in Account and Finanace (BAF), Bachelor in Banking and Insurance (BBI), Logistics & Supply Management.
 It also has a junior college XI and XII (+2 level) which offers Higher Secondary courses in Arts, Commerce, and Science streams under Maharashtra State Board of Secondary and Higher Secondary Education.

 Apart from the Mumbai University courses the college also runs following courses: